c4arl0s/AlgorithmsAndDataStructuresInSwift/README.md

 ![Screen Shot 2020-06-17 at 11 05 47](https://user-images.githubusercontent.com/24994818/84921861-a1845080-b08a-11ea-8362-7d2a08048a96.png)

-First, we are going to implement a solution which relies on nested iterations.
-Because of the nested iterations, this algorithm has a quadratic time complexity.
+First, we are going to implement a solution which **relies on nested iterations**.
+Because of the nested iterations, this algorithm has a **quadratic time complexity**.

 Then, we are going to come up with an algorithm which operates in linear time rather than quadratic time.